franpoz/SHERLOCK/paper/paper.md

 ## 1.2 Vetting promising signals

 Once the search is done and the user has found a promising candidate, the next step would be to perform some diagnostic tests to check whether the identified signal has an instrumental origin and to rule out alternative astrophysical sources.
 For *TESS* candidates ``SHERLOCK`` uses ``LATTE`` [@eisner:2020], a user-friendly package which examines different aspects such as momentum dumps, background flux, *X-Y* centroid positions, photometric aperture effect, pixel-level centroid analysis, nearby companion stars, nearest-neighbour light curves, and pixel-level light curves.
 In addition, via ``tpfplotter`` [@aller:2020], a target pixel file is provided, which contains the aperture used to extract the ``PDCSAP`` fluxes (see Section 3.1) and the *Gaia* DR2 catalogue.
 This allows the user to identify which stars might be affecting the light curve of a given candidate.
-To test the alternative astrophysical sources, ``SHERLOCK`` uses ``TRICERATOPS`` [@giacalone:2021] to estimate the probabilities for different astrophysical scenarios such as transiting planet, eclipsing binary, eclipsing binary with 2$\times$ orbital period, among others.
 Collectively, these analyses help the user estimate the reliability of a given detection.
 In future releases we will extend our vetting tool to *Kepler* and *K2* data.

 Running this vetting tool for a particular signal is as simple as: